InterviewCoach/InterviewCoach/README.md

 #### Requirements

-Android is fully supported.
-At this time, our app can not be used with IOS.
+Android devices are fully supported.
+At this time, our app is not supported on IOS.

 #### How to Install